 It’s important to understand exactly what your warranty covers—and what it doesn’t.
 While many warranties cover the cost of materials for repairs or replacements due to manufacturing defects, they often exclude labor costs.
 This means you might be responsible for paying for the installation or reinstallation of your fence.
 Similarly, some warranties may not cover issues stemming from improper installation.
 Choosing a reputable installer like A G Vinyl Fencing, specializing in everything from aluminum fences to commercial fencing, can help prevent these issues and ensure your fence is installed correctly from the start.
 We also offer other services like decking installation.

-Maintain Your Fence to Protect Your Warranty
+Protect Your Fence, Protect Your Warranty

 Your vinyl fence is a significant investment, so protecting it is key.
 A well-maintained fence not only looks great but also helps ensure your warranty remains valid.
 Here’s how to keep your fence in top shape: